lab-cosmo/librascal/docs/source/SOAP.rst

 :Last updated: 27 Aug 2019

 The mathematics behind the analytical radial integrals, and Cartesian gradients, of the SOAP descriptor is described below.

-Also available as a PDF :download:`here <dox_resources/SOAP_documentation.pdf>`.
+..
+TODO link to an appropriate publication once the below is incorporated there

 From the density to the density expansion